NNLP-IL/Hebrew-Resources/README.rst

 * `LASER Language-Agnostic SEntence Representations <https://github.com/facebookresearch/LASER>`_ {`CC BY-NC 4.0`_} - LASER is a library to calculate and use multilingual sentence embeddings.

 * Hebrew word embeddings by Dr. Oren Glickman {?} - Trained on Twitter.
 Unreleased.
-Presented in his lecture in yearly conference of The Israel Statistical Association for 2018.
+Presented in his lecture in yearly conference of The Israel Statistical Association for 2018 (`presentation file <https://github.com/NLPH/NLPH_Resources/blob/master/linguistic_resources/other/Hebrew-Word_Embedding-Glickman.pptx>`_).

 Other